< Back to Anderson, IN Family Lawyers page

-Wherever you are at the moment, a child custody attorney can help you move forward with a more stable parenting plan.
+Wherever you are at the moment, a child custody attorney in Madison County, IN can help you move forward with a more stable parenting plan.
 For help with your child custody issues, contact GDS Law Group, LLP online, or call us at 765-313-7092

 to schedule a free case consultation.

 When you and your child’s other parent cannot decide on a custody arrangement yourselves, then the matter goes before the court.
 The court will make a decision regarding child custody and parenting time based on what is in the child’s best interests.